FlafyDev/among-us-discord/README.md

 }
 ```

+You DON'T have to build a special client to work with the bot.
+The permissions the bot requires for Discord are: `Send Messages`, `Read Text Channels & See Voice Channels`, `Manage Channels` and `Mute Members`.

 ## Credits
 Crewmate - https://github.com/MythicManiac/Crewmate

 ---
 #### Maybe in the future
 * Only unmutes alive players when there is a meeting, ghosts(dead) players will remain muted till the game ends
 * Tracks points for every imposter win(and maybe kill too?).
-Problems are that it can get competitive and it's easy to fake
+Problems are that it can get competitive and it's easy to cheat